olegtarasov/Retia/Readme.md

 ## Features

 Retia is in an early stage of development.
-We focused on recurrent networks to start somewhere.
+We focused on recurrent networks in order to start somewhere.
 So now you can build deep GRU models to create language models and other fun stuff.
 We will be adding more layer types in the future.
-As a matter of fact, Retia is so easily customizable that you can start making your own layers in not time at all!
+As a matter of fact, Retia is so easily customizable that you can start making your own layers in no time at all!

 We are eager to see you pull requests, so that together we can build a simple but powerful deep learning framework!